2020 United States presidential election: Statistics

 This was the first time since 1948 that Democrats won the popular vote in four elections in a row.
 Biden was the second former vice president (after Richard Nixon in 1968) to win the presidency, as well as the first vice president since George H. W. Bush in 1988 to be elected president.

 Almost all counties previously considered reliable indicators of eventual success in presidential elections voted for Trump instead of Biden, meaning that they did not continue their streaks as bellwether counties.
 This was attributed to increasing political polarization throughout the country and to the urban-rural divide.

 While Trump still dominated rural America as a whole, there were rural areas that he lost.
 Biden won 50.5% of the rural counties that each had mostly non-white voters, particularly in the South and the West.
 Rural counties in the South won by Biden had greater economic distress than those won by Trump; in the Northeast, the opposite was true.
 In the West, Biden did especially well in rural counties that had high shares of workers employed in leisure and hospitality.
 Such counties likewise had large constituencies of immigration from other states.
-Biden became the oldest president ever elected, surpassing Ronald Reagan's record in 1984, and the oldest non-incumbent ever, surpassing Trump in 2016; however, both records were broken by Trump in 2024.
+Biden was the oldest person to win a presidential election, at age 77 surpassing Trump's 2016 record of doing so at age 70.
+Biden was also the oldest president ever elected, surpassing Ronald Reagan's 1984 record of doing so at age 73.
+Four years later, in 2024, Trump surpassed both records of doing so at age 78.
 Of the 3,153 counties/districts/independent cities making returns, Trump won the most popular votes in 2,595 (82.30%) while Biden carried 558 (17.70%).